HackYourFuture/JavaScript1/Week8/MAKEME.md

 # Homework Week 8

-- Finish last week's assignment
+This week you will work on finishing your application so it's actually useful!!

+- Check if you have met all the requirements from the previous 2 weeks of homework
-- Solve all your Git issues.
-DO NO CLOSE AN ISSUE WITHOUT AN EXPLANATION OR CODE COMMIT REFERENCING THAT ISSUE
+- Resolve your Github issues (DO NOT CLOSE AN ISSUE WITHOUT AN EXPLANATION OF BY REFERENCING IT FROM A COMMIT)
-- Add map, filter, reduce to  your existing app to build an application that loads data from github, filters out based on certain value, map->reduces to a data object and render that object to the dom (using map again).
-- Add polling to your app so that it checks every minute or so if a new repo has been made and if it has, adds it to the DOM without reloading the page.
-- Add a readme to your repo explaining  what your app does and how to use your app.
-Here's a [template](https://gist.github.com/jxson/1784669) and here you can see how to make [your readme awesome](https://gist.github.com/rrgayhart/91bba7bb39ea60136e5c).
+- Make sure you have implemented map, filter, reduce.
+If you lack inspiration, ask on Slack.
+- Implement promises in your XHR
+- Add polling to your SPA and make sure new info is loaded every 60 seconds.
+It's probably not a good idea to do a lot of requests everytime so maybe just check if a user has new repos.
+- Add a local data structure inw hich you ONLY store the info your app needs.
+So all the properties of your object should be used somewhere in your app.
+Don't reference the response of the XHR anymore, just reference your own data structure.
+- Make sure you only have one request function that accepts a url parameter and a callback function
+- Implement a loader icon like in [my codepen](https://codepen.io/Razpudding/pen/BRGqJw) for each xhr response the user has to wait for.
+- Add correct HTML/CSS

+If you get stuck, remember we have Slack and you can ask questions.
+On Slack there's also the list of repos of other students so you can check how they did it.